Book Bans Threaten Public Education

 Credit: Zinn Education Project.
 Creative Common License to copy and distribute for noncommercial purposes.

-In 2023, not only are books being banned, but also the right to teach about racism and LGBTQI identity — essentially placing thousands more titles off limits.
-The official lists of banned books (including those in the poster above) are a sadly just a drop in the bucket.
+In 2024, not only are books being banned, but also the right to teach about racism and LGBTQ+ identity — essentially placing thousands more titles off limits.
+Official lists of banned books (including those in the poster above) reveal only the tip of the iceberg.

 The Oklahoma law HB 1775, passed in 2021, restricts teaching that could make a student “feel discomfort, guilt, anguish or any other form of psychological distress on account of his or her race or sex.”

-What book that looks honestly at U.S. history does not risk causing some anguish or discomfort for the reader?
+What book that looks honestly at U.S. history does not risk causing some discomfort for the reader?

 Proponents of the bills argue they are protecting children from feeling guilty and from propaganda.

-In addition to banning books and curriculum, the right is threatening teachers who pledge to teach truthfully.
+In addition to banning books and curriculum, the right threatens teachers who pledge to teach truthfully.
 They often name particular curricula they seek to ban.
 For example, the Kennewick School Board in Washington passed a policy in August that prohibits teaching that the United States is fundamentally or systemically racist.
-In school board discussions, there were references to ensuring that the wording would bar specific curricula, including the 1619 Project and the Zinn Education Project.
+In school board discussions, there were references to ensuring that the wording would bar specific curricula, including the 1619 Project and the Zinn Education Project

 In Oklahoma, the state has gone beyond attacking individual teachers to punishing entire school districts.
 Lawmakers’ intent is to stifle discussions about race and justice in every classroom in the state.
 As Jeremy C. Young and Jeffrey Sachs explain in the Tulsa World,